Version 0.2 – December 2022

 How was it developed?

-OxRec was derived and externally validated in Sweden, using national population register data for all 47 326 prisoners released between 2001 and 2009.
+OxRec was derived and externally validated in Sweden, based on following up all 47 326 prisoners released over a 10 year period.
 Potential predictive variables for inclusion in OxRec were drawn from carefully reviewing the evidence on criminal history, sociodemographic and clinical factors, and considering only those that were both reliable risk factors, and relatively easy to score.

 First, the OxRec model was derived using the data from 37 100 prisoners, and 14 mostly routinely collected criminal history, sociodemographic and clinical factors were included in the final model.
 Then, the model was externally validated in a distinct group of 10 226 prisoners to establish its performance in a new sample.
 The model generates a simple risk calculator (OxRec) that generates two outputs – categories (low, medium, high) and probability scores (%) based on 1 and 2 year violent and any reoffending.

-The research behind OxRec has been peer-reviewed and published in the Lancet Psychiatry journal (Open Access).
-OxRec has also been externally validated in the Netherlands, with a few predictors adapted to account for local needs.
-Other validations are planned in Australia, Canada, Finland, Scotland, Sweden, and the US.
-For a full bibliography related to OxRec, visit the OxRisk.com website.
+The research behind OxRec was developed using the highest quality methods in the field, has been peer-reviewed and the original paper was published open access in the Lancet Psychiatry.
+OxRec has also more recently been externally validated in the Netherlands (Scientific Reports), with a few predictors adapted to account for local needs.
+In addition, validations in Tajikistan (which was published in Frontiers in Psychiatry and represents one of the only external validations of any criminal justice tool in a low/middle income country), and in the UK have been completed.
+Other external validations are ongoing in Finland, Sweden, and Norway, with feasibility studies in other countries.
+For a full bibliography related to OxRec, visit the ‘New OxRisk tool validations’ tab on OxRisk.com.

 When should OxRec be used for?